 Parents wishing to take their student on vacation must submit a written note prior to the vacation.
-The board does not believe that students should be excused from school for vacations or other nonemergency trips out of the school district.
+Absences related to students missing school for vacations or other nonemergency trips out of the school district are unexcused.
 The responsibility for such absences resides with the parent(s) and they must not expect any work missed by their student to be retaught by the teacher.
 Parents may request work for the student prior to the first day of absence.
 This request will be honored to the best of the teacher's ability taking into consideration the amount of notice and length of absence.
-Students will have the same number of days absent to make up missed work.
+All make up work is due the day students return from vacation.